 - Telecommunications sales agent or analyst

 Graduates of a master's program in telecommunications engineering can also secure jobs as electronics engineers.
-Employment opportunities for electrical and electronics engineers were projected to see little to no growth in the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-The median salary for electrical and electronics engineers in 2015 was $95,230, as noted by the BLS.
+Employment opportunities for electrical and electronics engineers were projected to see a 2% growth in the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary for electrical and electronics engineers in 2019 was $105,570, as noted by the BLS.